volodymyrsamotiy/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 It takes time for BGP routes to be advertised by a VM peer and inserted in HW.
 So the downtime will depend on how quickly routes are received by BGP.

+## <b> How to prevent port_config.ini change? </b>

+User should not modify port_config.ini or config_db.json port mapping related config in ISSU enabled mode.
+<p>What can be the way to prevent user from doing that?

 # Approach 2

 On WB O/A will perform warm restore and sync up and then send APPLY_VIEW notification to syncd